Rieter Holding AG Earnings Call Transcripts

 -

-The acquisition accelerates growth into man-made fibers, creating a global textile machinery leader with complementary technologies and diversified markets.
-The CHF 850 million deal is fully financed and supported by major shareholders, with a soft integration approach and minimum CHF 20 million in expected synergies.
+The acquisition creates a global leader in textile machinery, combining strengths in natural and man-made fibers and expanding into high-growth markets.
+The CHF 850 million deal is fully financed and supported by major shareholders, with conservative synergy estimates and a soft integration approach.
 Closing is targeted for Q4 2025.

 Fiscal Year 2024